AckerlyXu/heima/articles/sql-database/sql-database-manage-single-databases-powershell.md

 ---
-title: PowerShell: Create and manage single Azure SQL databases | Azure
+title: 'PowerShell: Create and manage single Azure SQL databases | Azure'
 description: Quick reference on how to create and manage single Azure SQL database using the Azure portal
 services: sql-database
 documentationcenter: ''